Skip to main content

 5. MK-677 (Ibutamoren) ∞ An oral GHS that increases GH and IGF-1 levels by mimicking ghrelin’s action.
 It is often used for its potential to improve sleep quality, muscle mass, and bone density.

-The influence of these peptides on is particularly noteworthy.
+The influence of these peptides on deep sleep stages is particularly noteworthy.
 Many individuals report a subjective improvement in sleep quality, often characterized by more vivid dreams and a greater sense of refreshment upon waking.
 This is attributed to the peptides’ ability to increase the duration and intensity of slow-wave sleep, which is the most restorative phase.

 Other Targeted Peptides